UCSC-CSE-114A/02-random-art/README.md

 removeDuplicates :: [Int] -> [Int]
 ```

-such that `removeDuplicates xs` returns the list
-of elements of `xs` with the duplicates, i.e.
-second, third, etc. occurrences, removed, and
-where the remaining elements appear in the same
-order as in `xs`.
+such that `removeDuplicates ls` returns the list of elements of `ls` with all duplicates removed.
+The elements remaining in the list should have the same order as in `ls`.
+A duplicate would be any occurance of an element in `ls` beyond the first.

 Once you have implemented the function, you
 should get the following behavior: